elegant-scipy/elegant-scipy/markdown/preface.markdown

-#Welcome to Elegant SciPy
+#Preface

 > "Unlike the stereotypical wedding dress, it was—to use a technical term—elegant, like a computer algorithm that achieves an impressive outcome with just a few lines of code."

 > -- Graeme Simsion, *The Rosie Effect*

-This book is entitled Elegant SciPy.
+Welcome to Elegant SciPy.
 We’re going to spend rather a lot of time focusing on the “SciPy” bit of the title, so let’s take a moment to reflect on the "Elegant" bit.
 There are plenty of manuals, tutorials and documentation websites out there that describe the SciPy library.
 Elegant SciPy is not one of those.
-Instead of just teaching you how to write code that works, we will also teach you to write code that rocks!
+Instead of just teaching you how to write code that works, we will inspire you to write code that rocks!

 In The Rosie Effect (hilarious book; go read its prequel [The Rosie Project](https://en.wikipedia.org/wiki/The_Rosie_Project) when you’re done with Elegant SciPy), Graeme Simsion twists the conventions of the word "elegant" around.
 Most would use it to describe the visual simplicity of something or someone stylish or graceful.